Sayli08/Leetcode/LCP(Using Divide & Conquer).md

 # Divide and Conquer Approach for Longest Common Prefix

 ### Index
+Certainly!
+Here's the updated index with the sections you've provided:

+### Index
 1. [Introduction](#introduction)
 2. [Step 1: Establish the Base Case](#step-1-establish-the-base-case)
 3. [Step 2: Divide the Problem](#step-2-divide-the-problem)